biswa2210/simple-covid-tracker/README.md

 ## This new Flutter application is created by Biswarup Bhattacharjee, student of BTECH, of University of Enjineering and Management, Kolkata.
 ## Email Id: bbiswa471@gmail.com.
 ## Contact No: 916290272740.
+## About
+It is a simple flutter application.
+When we open this we can see no. of covid cases, suspected cases, confirmed cases, deaths, recovered cases throughout the world.
+The result will be updated till that point of time when we open this.

 ## Getting Started